Question: How Can I Break the Association Between Smoking and Drinking Alcohol?

 For most people, it is the mental side of our smoking habit that ties us most heavily to nicotine addiction.

 The fact that you associate smoking only with drinking gives you an advantage.
 You can concentrate your efforts to quit on this one area, without the added stress of unraveling your smoking habit from every facet of your life, as most smokers have to.

 As you pointed out yourself however, alcohol does reduce a person's inhibitions, and that increases the risk of a smoking relapse if you go out drinking.
-Further, you are probably exposed to others smoking while you're out drinking, making it all the more difficult for you.
-Quitting is possible though, and with a plan of action, I think you can recondition yourself away from the habit of smoking while enjoying a drink or two when out with friends.
+Further, you are probably exposed to others who are smoking while you're out drinking, making it all the more difficult for you.
+Quitting is possible though, and with a plan of action, you can recondition yourself away from the habit of smoking while enjoying a drink or two when out with friends.

 Preparation for the what-ifs is an important part of a solid quit plan, so take some time to consider what you'll do if the temptation to smoke becomes unbearable.
 It will empower you and help you stay in the drivers seat with your quit program.

 Be patient and give yourself time to replace old associations with new ones that don't include smoking.
-The day will come when you'll be able to socialize with others who are smoking while out at a club without it bothering you.
+The day will come when you'll be able to socialize with others who are smoking while having a drink or two without it bothering you.

-Never doubt that quitting is worth the work it takes to achieve.
+Smoking cessation is worth the work it takes to achieve.
 Smoking, even a few here and there is dangerous.
 Cigarettes are toxic killers and the sooner you clear them out of your life, the better.